Driving along the edges of East Tennessee’s lakes, there are signs that things are not always as they have been.

 At the end of the day, preservation won out

-It seems kind of insane to imagine a reality where Cades Cove, with its rich history and biodiversity being lost under a lake.
+It seems kind of insane to imagine a reality where Cades Cove, with its rich history and biodiversity, gets lost under a lake.

 But as someone who has seen manmade lakes up in the mountains, they can be extremely beautiful.

 I can imagine dark blue water ringed by the mountain tops against a lighter blue sky.
-A long, rustic lodge in the distance above the lake, with a wild man clinging to an ax at the entrance to a giant hedge maze (oh sorry, that was “The Shining” again).
+I can picture a long, rustic lodge in the distance above the lake, with a wild man clinging to an ax at the entrance to a giant hedge maze … oh sorry, that was “The Shining” again.

 It could have been beautiful.